Enrico Lagasca

 -

-As much as the great sacred works of Bach, Handel, Haydn, and Mozart remain in his bones, Enrico enjoys performing music by living composers and has premiered works by Julia Wolfe, Jonathan Dove, David Lang, Jake Runestad, Alex Berko, Caroline Shaw, and Reena Esmail.
-Enrico also participated in the U.S. premiere of the Jonathan Dove opera The Monster in the Maze with the Baltimore Choral Arts Society, in which he was described as a “visceral force with vivid phrasing.”
+Enrico champions works by living composers.
+He has premiered pieces by Julia Wolfe, Jonathan Dove, David Lang, Jake Runestad, Alex Berko, Caroline Shaw, and Reena Esmail.
+He appeared in the U.S. premiere of Jonathan Dove’s The Monster in the Maze with the Baltimore Choral Arts Society, where his performance was hailed as a “visceral force with vivid phrasing.”

-Earlier on in his career, Enrico had the joy of interpreting classic operatic repertoire, including Collatinus in Britten’s Rape of Lucretia and Lorenzo in Bellini’s I Capuleti e I Montecchi.
-His willingness to take risks onstage caught the attention of forward-looking directors such as Thaddeus Strassberger, RB Schlather, and Kevin Newbury.
+Enrico’s early operatic credits include Collatinus in Britten’s The Rape of Lucretia and Lorenzo in Bellini’s I Capuleti e i Montecchi, under the direction of visionary stage directors like Thaddeus Strassberger, R.B.
+Schlather, and Kevin Newbury.

-An educator himself, Enrico maintains a small private vocal studio and conducts visiting artist residencies at schools such as Southern Virginia University, Amherst College, and Colgate University.
-He trained at the University of the Philippines and Mannes College of Music and lives in New York City with his husband.
+In addition to his performing career, Enrico is an active educator, maintaining a private studio and offering residencies at institutions such as Southern Virginia University, Amherst College, and Colgate University.
+He studied at the University of the Philippines and Mannes School of Music, and lives in New York City.

 -